SPACE10 Open Sources The Growroom

 Easy as 1, 2, 3

-This mean most people — in theory — could produce almost anything themselves.
+This means most people — in theory — could produce almost anything themselves.
 Just as printers are now ubiquitous; local and on-demand, customised production could become the norm of the future.
 We’re tapping into this emerging potential by releasing the cutting files for The Growroom.
-All you then need to build it, is two rubber hammers, 17 sheets of ply wood and a visit your local fab lab or maker space with a CNC milling machine.
+All you then need to build it, is two rubber hammers, 16 sheets of plywood and a visit to your local fab lab or maker space with a CNC milling machine.
 The design focuses on making the assembly easy and intuitive for anyone to handle, and The Growroom is produced from only one material, making it accessible and affordable for most communities.

 Designed for cities